codacy/docs/docs/user-guide/configure-your-repo/coverage.md

 ```

 !!! note
-In case the token was retrieved from the Repository integrations tab, the header should be `project_token`.
-If it is an account token, the header should be `api_token` and you must call [this API method](https://api.codacy.com/swagger#savecoveragewithprojectname) instead.
+In case the token was retrieved from the Repository integrations tab, the header should be `project-token`.
+If it is an account token, the header should be `api-token` and you must call [this API method](https://api.codacy.com/swagger#savecoveragewithprojectname) instead.

 Also, note all _coverable_ lines should be present on the "coverage" variable of the JSON payload.
 In the example, you can see that "5": 0, meaning that line 5 is not covered.